-Learn how Sharing Nature activities enhance learning, its wellness benefits, human qualities, how it promotes environmental stewardship, and finally how it enhances the spirit.
+Learn how Sharing Nature activities enhance learning, its wellness benefits, how it promotes human qualities, environmental stewardship, and finally how it enhances the spirit.

 “Actually experience what it is like to be part of the natural world.”